onzfonz/comp227/src/content/3/en/part3a.md

 It won't even try to guess the format of the data since there's a [massive amount](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of potential *Content-Types*.

-If you are using VS Code, then you should install the REST client from the previous chapter *now, if you haven't already*.
-The POST request can be sent with the REST client like this:
+With WebStorm, the POST request can be sent with the REST client like this:

 ![sample post request in vscode with JSON data](../../images/3/20eb.png)

-We created a new *create_task.rest* file for the request.
-The request is formatted according to the [instructions in the documentation](https://github.com/Huachao/vscode-restclient/blob/master/README.md#usage).

 One benefit that the REST client has over Postman is that the requests are handily available at the root of the project repository, and they can be distributed to everyone in the development team.
-You can also add multiple requests in the same file using `###` separators:
+Notice in the picture that we are also able to add the POST request in same file using `###` separators:

 ```text
 GET http://localhost:3001/api/tasks/